Cargo must be secured in the container.

 One of many securing methods is the use of dunnage bags.
 Some of you may be familiar with these air bags that fill the empty spaces in parcels and packages and prevent the contents from moving.
 This is based on the same principle as the container.

-The set of rules for securing cargo in containers is the CTU Code 2015.
-Appendix 7, Annex 4 devotes an entire chapter to the securing method with dunnage bags.
+The regulations for securing loads in containers are set out in the CTU Code 2015.
+In Appendix 7, Annex 4, an entire chapter is devoted to the securing method with dunnage bags.

-It states that dunnage bags should “block” the movement of the load.
+It states that dunnage bag should “block” the movement of the load.
 Conversely, this means that it is a positive locking method.

 Determine the size and design of dunnage bags